mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 ## Essential vs. accidental dev work for TinyPilot

-In the famous essay, ["No Silver Bullet,"](https://www.cgl.ucsf.edu/Outreach/pc204/NoSilverBullet.html) Fred Brooks points out that you can divide software work into "essential" and "accidental" work.
+In his famous essay, ["No Silver Bullet,"](https://www.cgl.ucsf.edu/Outreach/pc204/NoSilverBullet.html) Fred Brooks points out that you can divide software work into "essential difficulties" and "accidental difficulties."

-Essential difficulties includes things like defining requirements and designing the UI.
+Essential difficulties include things like defining requirements and designing the UI.
 Even if you have unlimited tooling and resources, you can't create a useful application if you don't take the time to figure out what the software should do or how the user interacts with it.

-Accidental difficulties includes things that we only have to do because of the limitations of our tools.
+Accidental difficulties include things that we only have to do because of the limitations of our tools.
 For example, managing memory in C is something we wouldn't have to care about if we had perfect tooling or unlimited RAM.

 I've been thinking about that essay a lot lately in terms of TinyPilot's dev work.
 A lot of what we're doing feels like accidental difficulties.